infusionsoft/aeps/aep/general/0122/aep.md

 * **must** be all lowercase
 * **must** use `kebab-case` formatting to separate words
-* **must** begin and end with a lowercase letter or digit
 * **should** match the regex `[a-z0-9][a-z0-9-]*[a-z0-9]`
-    * start and end with an alphanumeric and only allow alphanumerics or hyphens in the middle
+    * start and end with a lowercase letter or digit (alphanumeric)
+    * only allow alphanumerics or hyphens in the middle
+    * An exception to this is using a single hyphen `-` as a wildcard character to represent any parent collection identifier when reading across collections, as described in [Reading across collections]

 **Character Set**